makrai/notes/maynez2005-faithful-abs-summ.md

     (Holtzman+ 2020; Welleck+ 2020; See+ 2019)
 * In contrast, tasks
   * document summarization (Nenkova and McKeown, 2011; See+ 2017; Paulus+ 2018)
-  * data-to-text generation (Lebret+ 2016; Wiseman+ 2017) which are not
+  * data-to-text generation (Lebret+ 2016; Wiseman+ 2017)
-* noises or artifacts of the training data, such as reference divergence, making (Kryscinski+ 2019a; Wiseman+ 2017; Dhingra+ 2019).
-Thus, models can generate texts that are not consistent with the input, yet would likely have reasonable model log-likelihood
+* noises or artifacts of the training data, such as reference divergence (Kryscinski+ 2019a; Wiseman+ 2017; Dhingra+ 2019)
+  * Thus, models can generate texts that are not consistent with the input, yet would likely have reasonable model log-likelihood

 ## 2.1 Intrinsic and Extrinsic Hallucinations